huangli712/ACFlow/test/test.md

 *Please run the gendata.jl script in each folder to generate input data at first.*

+## Standard tests

+The following ten tests are used to test the basic features of the ACFlow toolkit.

 * **A01**
     * Fermionic + Matsubara
     * MaxEnt solver (chi2kink or bryan algorithm)